fago/profile/README.txt

 Usage
 -----
- * The module may be enabled per profile-type by checking appropriate checkbox in the profile type's settings.
+ * The module may be enabled per profile-type by checking the checkbox "Provide a separate page for editing profiles." in the profile type's settings.
  * Users with sufficient permissions (check user permissions) receive a menu item in their user menu, just beside the "My account" menu item.